rother/react-browserify-grunt-template/README.md

 * start a server (e.g., "python -m SimpleHTTPServer" from the root directory)

 Make sure to change the following files as needed:
-* index.html - title tag, css files, id of the hook node, name of the loaded script
+* index.html - title tag, id of the hook node, name of the loaded script
+* react_components - the actual code lives here, one jsx file per component.
+The entry file is app.jsx
+* custom_css - your css files should go here
 * package.json - add packages you need
 * Gruntfile.js - adapt as needed
-* react_components - the actual code lives here, one jsx file per component.
-The entry file is app.jsx